 Liz Yisun kwon

 Liz Yisun Kwon is a New York–based curator and writer with over 15 years of experience in contemporary art and design.
-She specializes in education and consulting for individuals and institutions, offering deep expertise across the visual arts and architectural design.
-Her multidisciplinary background informs a curatorial and advisory practice that is both insightful and tailored to the highest standards.
+She specializes in education and consulting for individuals and institutions, focusing on the visual arts and architectural design.
+With a multidisciplinary background, she approaches curatorial and advisory projects with both strategic insight and a deep understanding of the field.

-As the Founder and Director of LYK Art Projects LLC, she leads a curatorial agency that collaborates with clients in both the public and private sectors on international art and design initiatives.
-Her academic background includes a B.A. in Art Education from Korea University, an M.A. in Art Theory from Seoul National University, and a Master's in Arts and Cultural Management from Pratt Institute—an interdisciplinary foundation that shapes her curatorial vision and strategic approach.
+As the Founder and Director of LYK Art Projects LLC, she leads a curatorial agency that collaborates with clients across public and private sectors on international art and design initiatives.
+Her academic journey includes a B.A. in Art Education from Korea University, an M.A. in Art Theory from Seoul National University, and a Master's in Arts and Cultural Management from Pratt Institute—an interdisciplinary foundation that continues to shape her curatorial vision.

-Throughout her career, she has developed and led a wide range of research and exhibition projects, with a particular focus on the evolving role of museums and institutions in contemporary culture.
-She fosters cross-cultural exchange between the Korean and New York art communities by combining intellectual research with the execution of exhibitions and public programs.
+Throughout her career, she has developed and led a range of research and exhibition projects, emphasizing the evolving role of museums and cultural institutions within contemporary society.
+She actively fosters cross-cultural dialogue between the Korean and New York art communities by integrating scholarly research with the development of exhibitions and public programs.

 liz@LYKartprojects.com | www.lykartprojects.com